Stefan1896/Realtime_Stock_Dashboard/README.md

 ## Learnings & Next Steps
 Main learnings of the project were:

-- Understanding Fabric limitations and available workarounds, such as the inability to modify notebook parameters within deployment pipelines.
-Additionally, semantic models can only switch Lakehouse connections when they originate from an SQL endpoint.
+- Understanding Fabric limitations and available workarounds, such as the inability to modify notebook parameters within deployment pipelines rules.
+Additionally, data source deployment rules for semantic models can only be configured when the semantic model originates from an SQL endpoint.

 - Designing scalable Lakehouse architectures, with clear separation between ingestion, transformation, and consumption layers to ensure maintainability and reproducibility.